Paulxia/osmbrowser/readme.txt

 RULE =
         (tag "key")                        // true if the object matched has a tag with this key
         | (tag "key" "value")              // true if the object matched has this exact tag
+        | (tag "key" "value" "value" ...)  // true if the object matched has a tag with this key and any of the values
         | (or SUBRULES)                    // true if any of the SUBRULES is true
         | (and SUBRULES)                   // true if all SUBRULES are true
         | (not RULE)                       // true if RULE is false and vv